Govind Purushottam Deshpande: Awards and recognition

-Family
+Personal life

+Deshpande lived in Pune after retirement.
+He suffered a brain haemorrhage in July 2013 and was hospitalised, after which he fell into a coma.
+He died at home on 16 October 2013, aged 74.

-Deshpande's wife, Kalindi, is a women's rights activist.
-His daughter, Ashwini, is an economist at the Delhi School of Economics, and his son, Sudhanva, is a publisher with LeftWord Books and a theatre activist with Jana Natya Manch, Delhi.
-Marathi stage and film actor Jyoti Subhash is his sister, and her daughter Amruta, also an actor, is his niece.
+Deshpande's wife is a women's rights activist.
+His daughter is an economist at the Delhi School of Economics, and his son is a publisher with LeftWord Books and a theatre activist with Jana Natya Manch in Delhi.
+The Marathi actress Jyoti Subhash is his sister, and her daughter Amruta, also an actress, is his niece.